oregonjim/leetv/README.md

 will enable you to save them locally).
 Even though the commercials are chosen at random, they will not be repeated until the entire pool is delpeted, at which point the pool is reset.
-Similar to this is the 'MovieNight' feature, where full length movies can be added into the mix.
-They can also be chosen at random, and are added to a list when chosen so that they will not be repeated.
+Similar to this is the 'random episode' feature, where movies or TV series' episodes can be chosen at random, and are added to a list when chosen so that they will not be repeated.

   When creating the daily schedules, each 1/2 hour time slot can specify a particular series to play in either linear or random order.
 Also supported